 Breaking and Fixing SQL Query

-In order to inject SQL injection payloads, one needs to break the SQL query and fix it which allows us to identify where to inject SQL payloads.
+In order to inject SQL injection payloads, one needs to break the SQL query and fix it, allowing us to identify where to inject SQL payloads.

 ' " ') ") ')) ")) *